davidwengier/davidwengier.github.io/_posts/2018-04-23-codify-your-coding-standards.md

 dotnet_naming_rule.public_members_must_be_pascal.style = pascal_style
 ```

-In this example `dotnet_name_rule` denotes that we're defining part of a rule, `public_members_must_be_pascal` is the name of our rule, and we're going to apply it to symbols that match the `public_symbols` naming symbols which we'll define later.
+In this example `dotnet_naming_rule` denotes that we're defining part of a rule, `public_members_must_be_pascal` is the name of our rule, and we're going to apply it to symbols that match the `public_symbols` naming symbols which we'll define later.
 We want this rule to be enforced at all times so the `severity` is `error`, which means Visual Studio will treat violations the same as it treats compiler errors.
 Lastly we've said that things that match this rule should use the style defined in `pascal_style` which is the name we will give to our style.

 ## Naming Styles